23f1001080/llm-app-average-temperature-a4b1c-123e4567-e89b-17d3-a456-426614174001/README.md

 1. Once the local server is running, open your web browser and navigate to the server's address (e.g., `http://localhost:8000`).
 2. The browser tab's title will immediately update to 'Temperature Report Advanced 2025-10-22'.
 3. The application will automatically fetch and parse the `weather.csv` file.
 4. It will then calculate the average, highest, and lowest temperatures from the 'temperature' column and display these statistics prominently within distinct Bootstrap cards on the page.
-The average will be rounded to two decimal places, while the highest and lowest will be displayed as whole numbers.
+The average will be rounded to two decimal places, while the highest and lowest will be displayed as whole numbers (e.g., 34 and 28).

 ## 4. Code Explanation